justin-calleja/Gut-wiki/Methods.md

 #### <a name="stub"> stub(...)
 Allows you to stub a [doubled](Doubles) instance of a script or scene to return a value.
 See [Stubbing](Stubbing) for a list of parameters and instructions on Stubbing.

-#### <a name="gut.p" gut.p(msg)
-This will print a message that will show up in the scene or in the command line output.
-It will be indented under the test that it was outputted from for easier reading.